HendrikRichterLeipzig/IterativeTransientAmplifiers/README.txt

-The m-file trans_amp_iter_00 finds the potential transient amplifiers by the iterated perturbation method
+The m-file trans_amp_iter_00 finds the potential transient amplifiers by the iterated perturbation method, it calls the m-files remove_edge_tree1, remove_edge_tree4, connect_test, large_filter1 and small_filter1.

 It uses the function findRemeetingTimes.m